Military Mission for Indonesia

-The Military Mission for Indonesia (Nederlandse Militaire Missie, Misi militer Belanda di Indonesia) was a military training and advice program for the Indonesian Military (TNI) by the Dutch military personnel (KL) it lasted from 1950-1954.
+The Military Mission for Indonesia (Nederlandse Militaire Missie in Indonesië; NMM, Misi militer Belanda di Indonesia) was a military instruction and advisory program for the Indonesian National Armed Forces by personnel of the Netherlands Armed Forces between 1950 and 1954.

-Background
+Formation

-At the Round Table Conference (RTC) of November 2, 1949, it was agreed that with effect from the transfer of sovereignty on December 27, 1949, a Dutch Military Mission (NMM) would be active in Indonesia to provide military-technical and organizational assistance and assistance with the building and training of the Indonesian armed forces.
-At the first ministerial conference of the Dutch-Indonesian Union (March 1950) a working basis was laid for the establishment of a Provisional Dutch Military Mission.
-The mission would consist of personnel from the Dutch naval, land, and air forces and should not exceed the total strength of 800 people.
+At the Round Table Conference (RTC) of 2 November 1949, it was agreed that, effective from the transfer of sovereignty on 27 December 1949, a Dutch military mission would become active in Indonesia to provide military-technical and organizational assistance and to assist in the development and instruction of the Indonesian National Armed Forces (Tentara Nasional Indonesia, TNI).
+During the first ministerial conference of the Netherlands-Indonesia Union on 24 March 1950, the foundation was laid for the establishment of the Provisional Dutch Military Mission (Voorlopige Nederlandse Militaire Missie, VNMM).
+The mission would consist of personnel from the Dutch naval, army, and air force branches, whose total strength was not to exceed 800 personnel.